Thakkali / Tomato Rasam

 Instructions

 • Wash and chop the tomatoes into big chunks.
-Transfer to a vessel into which we are going to pressure cook.
+Grind it to a fine puree.

 • Take a lemon sized tamarind, add little water and boil it to extract tamarind juice.
 Keep it aside.